elliesmith135/E06a-Particles-and-Screen-Shake/README.md

 # E06a-Particles-and-Screen-Shake

+This exercise helped me learn how to implement Particle2D nodes in Godot.
+I imported stars, fire, and snow into Godot.
+I was able to change their timing and appreance using different controls.

 As with other exercises, Fork and Clone this repository.

 This exercise is an opportunity to experiment with the Particles2D node in Godot and to give you a script with which you can implement screen shake.